DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

 As with waypoint entry, it is important to minimize interactions with the jet while DCSWE is driving the cockpit switches.

+## Preferences

+There are three preferences that control the behavior of the avionics setup functionality.

+- *Default Avionics Setup:* Specifies the default avionics setup to use when creating new profiles, the setup "DCS Default" corresponds to the default setup of the jet in DCS.
+  For airframes other than the Viper, this setting is effectively always "DCS Default".
+- *Use When Setup Unknown:* When set, this preference causes DCSWE to use the default avionics setup in situations where it does not have information on the avionics setup.
+  For example, if this is set, when loading a mission from a CombatFlite export file will use the specified default avionics setup.
+When not set, DCSWE will not change avionics setup if it does not have information on the desired setup (i.e., it behaves as if the default were "DCS Default")
+- *F-16 HOTAS DOGFIGHT Cycle:* Specifies the keybind for the `Cycle` command on the HOTAS DGFT switch, the keybind should use at least one of `shift`, `alt`, or `ctrl`.
+  The keybind should be specified keeping in mind that DCS uses specific modifiers (left or right `shift`, for example).

+These can be set throught the DCSWE preferences, strangely enough.
+Note that the `Cycle` hotkey will need to also be set up through the control options in DCS (specifically, see the HOTAS section in the "F-16C Sim" controls).

 ## TACAN Yardstick